akueckes/z80pack/README.md

 ```
 Reboot to make the changes effective.

+WSL cannot forward blutetooth controllers to Linux.
 For using USB game controllers within WSL, you have to bind and attach the game controller with usbipd-win to the running WSL instance.
 Plug in your joystick, open a Windows command shell, and list the available USB devices with
 ```
 usbipd list
 ```